CrestoneDigital/voxly-documentation/source/settingsGuides.rst

 --------------
 Delete Synonym
 --------------
-    * Click desired synonym colum
+    * Click desired synonym column
-    * Xs will appear net to synonyms.
-Click on the X of the synonym(s) you owuld like to delete.
+    * X's will appear net to synonyms.
+Click on the X of the synonym(s) you would like to delete.

 ------------
 Update Alexa